 The program is continuously working on advancement to develop future financial support through corporate partnerships and private giving from alumni and friends of Speech & Debate.
-To this end, in August 2015, we hosted an alumni gathering in honor of Dr. Bill English (UH Debate coach from 1965-1974) that we hope will be a foundation for developing alumni support for the program.
+To this end, in August 2015, we hosted an alumnus gathering in honor of Dr. Bill English (UH Debate coach from 1965-1974) that we hope will be a foundation for developing alumni support for the program.
 By their nature, these efforts take time and will not result in rapid changes to the financial position of the program.
+The Cougar Classic continues to raise several thousand dollars for the team.
+We believe that this is sustainable and are looking at opportunities to grow events at the tournament to bring in more revenue.
+Still, the tournament remains a recently established endeavor and it remains too soon to rely on its welcome growth.